-In most cases, it isn’t possible to overdraft a credit card.
-If you opt in to over-the-limit charges, it may be possible to exceed your credit card’s limit.
+In most cases, it isn’t possible to overdraft a credit card, or spend above your credit limit.
+If you opt in to over-the-limit charges, it may be possible to exceed your limit.
 However, “overdraft” usually refers to overdrawing a bank account, not a credit card.

-It’s more likely that your purchase will be denied rather than overdrawn.
-If you do go over the limit, you might get hit with additional fees, and your credit could suffer as a result.
+It’s more likely that your purchase will be denied rather than your account “overdrawn.”
+If the charge does go over the limit, you might get hit with additional fees, and your credit could suffer as a result.

 What Does It Mean to Overdraft a Credit Card?

-Each time you use your credit card, your balance increases, given how credit cards work.
+Each time you use your credit card, your balance increases, which is part of how credit cards work.
 If you aren’t making payments against that balance, it will move closer and closer to your credit limit.
 Eventually, your balance could get high enough that you run up against that limit.

 Usually, though, you won’t be able to go beyond your credit card spending limit.
 Instead, your card will be declined if you attempt to make a purchase that would put you over the limit.
 This is the result of the CARD Act of 2009.